Thank you for purchasing a Blackstone griddle.

 You’re enjoying the delicious Blackstone griddle recipes.
 Great!

-Fortunately, Blackstone griddle top is very easy to clean.
+Fortunately, the Blackstone griddle top is very easy to clean.
 By following a few steps, you should be able to prevent corrosion.
 Even the rustiest top is possible to get back to the life of delicious cooking again.

 But is it possible?